ElliottAYoung/Squirrel-Install/README.md

 ./squirrel_setup
 ```

-Remember to delete the Repo after you've run the commands.
-Happy Squirrelling!
+The Script is set to clean up after itself when it's done, so no need to worry about leaving a trail.
+Happy Squirreling!
 ![Squirrel](https://webtoolfeed.files.wordpress.com/2012/04/cute-squirrel-l1.jpg)